Expensify/App/docs/articles/playbooks/Expensify-Playbook-for-Small-to-Medium-Sized-Businesses.md

 ### Step 1: Create your Expensify account
 If you don't already have one, go to [Expensify.com](https://expensify.com) and sign up for an account with your work email address.
 The account is free so don’t worry about the cost at this stage.

+> _Employees really appreciate how easy it is to use, and the fact that the reimbursement drops right into their bank account.
+Since most employees are submitting expenses from their phones, the ease of use of the app is critical_
+>
+> **Robyn Gresham**
+> Senior Accounting Systems Manager at SunCommon

 ### Step 2: Create a Control Policy
 There are three policy types, but for your small business needs we recommend the *Control Plan* for the following reasons: